stereoboy/RoboND-DeepLearning-Project/writeup.md

 The Original FCN Paper and other related papares deals with various labels including animals, cars, plants and sofa.
 If we use a model with appropriate complexity, we can segment all types of objects.

+If we have a new task, we need to gather new data and re-training.
+The trained weight for the previous task can be a good pre-training process for the first few layers which act as low-level feature detectors.
+If a more complicated model is used for the cat segmentation, data should be bigger than this project's one.

 ### Model

 #### 1. The model is submitted in the correct format.